MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

 # Get started with Foundry IQ in Microsoft Foundry

-The HR department at Contoso Corp wants to reduce employee support effort and empower employees by providing a self-service solution for queries about HR polices and procedures.
+The HR department at Contoso Corp wants to reduce employee support effort and empower employees by providing a self-service solution for queries about HR policies and procedures.

 In this exercise, you'll use Microsoft Foundry IQ to create an AI agent that uses knowledge contained in HR documentation to advise employees on HR-related issues.